exhorder/RCloneSync/README.md

 ## Revision history

+- 171119  Added 3x retry on rclone commands to improve robustness.
+Beautified the `--Verbose` mode output.
+Broke out control of rclone's verbosity with the`--rcVerbose` switch.

 - 171115  Remote supports path entry.
 Reworked LSL file naming to support for remote paths.
        --Verbose switch applies to all rclone copyto, moveto, delete, and sync calls (was only on sync)